poppadum/dynquee/doc/config.md

    sends another action (usually `gamelistbrowsing`) immediately after
 1. The `wakeup` action causes *dynquee* to repeat the action that occurred immediately before the `sleep` event
 1. The `blank` search term causes dynquee to stop processing a search rule, so you can't combine it with other search terms
+1. If you want *dynquee* to ignore an action completely, comment out or remove its search rule.

 ## Filename Matching
 Media filename matching works as follows: